vsrinivas/fuchsia/docs/development/testing/testability_rubric.md

     for introducing testability to the code, and this is explicitly documented by the author, then Testability reviewers may exercise discretion and take an IOU.
+*   **Manual tests.** Manual tests are often themselves used to test or demonstrate functionality that is hard to test in an automated fashion.
+    Additions or modifications to manual tests therefore do not require automated tests.
+However, it is strongly recommended that manual tests be paired with a README.md or TESTING.md document describing how to run them.

 ## Temporary testability exemptions